rivten/rivten.github.io/_posts/2018-07-07-tldr-noise-histogram.md

 $$ X' = T^{-1}[f(G)] = T^{-1}[f(T(X))]$$

-And tadaaa. $f$ is well-know.
+This will effectively turn the Gaussian distribution into our initial histogram, but on a bigger texture.
+And we are done.
+Our histogram-preserving blending operator $f$ is well-know.
 So our question is now : what exactly are $T$ and $T^{-1}$?

-$T$ is an operator that transform our input image so that it has a Gaussian distribution.
-Solving this is complex and one possible solution is given by an Optimal Transport method.
-Explaining the Optimal Transport is out of the scope of this post, but we have to know that we need to compute the Optimal Transport of our input image to have the same input, but with a Gaussian distribution.
+$T$ must be an operator that transform our input image so that it has a Gaussian distribution.
+This is a well-known complex problem and one possible solution is given by an Optimal Transport method.
+Explaining the Optimal Transport is out of the scope of this post, but we all we have to know is that, with this method, we can transform an image of any histogram into another image with an histogram of our choice, the problem is that this computation is very slow.
+Yet it could do the job if we use it smartly.

 # The final algorithm

 Now all elements are in our hand, $f$, $T$, and $T^{-1}$.
 But, as I said previously, $T$ is very costly to compute.
 So here is the method that the authors propose :

-1. In an offline pass, precompute $G = T(X)$ with the Optimal Transport method.
+* In an offline pass, precompute $G = T(X)$ with the Optimal Transport method.
 So have the input transformed with a Gaussian distribution already at hand.

 ![Step 1 of the algorithm](/images/histogram_article/hist_step1.png)
 <center>Step 1 of the algorithm</center>

-2. Since we will need to compute $T^{-1}$ at runtime and since it is also costly to compute, precompute some value of $T^{-1}$ with the Optimal Transport method and store it in a look-up table.
+* Since we will need to compute $T^{-1}$ at runtime and since it is also costly to compute, precompute some value of $T^{-1}$ with the Optimal Transport method and store it in a look-up table.
-3. At runtime, we have $G$ that has a Gaussian distribution, we use $f$ to blend the three initial pixels while preserving the Gaussian distribution $f(G)$, and we use the precomputed look-up table to apply it to $T^{-1}$.
+* At runtime, we have $G$ that has a Gaussian distribution, we use $f$ to blend the three initial pixels while preserving the Gaussian distribution $f(G)$, and we use the precomputed look-up table to apply it to $T^{-1}$.

 ![Step 2 of the algorithm](/images/histogram_article/hist_step2.png)
 <center>Step 2 of the algorithm</center>

-After the third step, we have effectively computed
+After the third step, we have effectively computed:

 $$T^{-1}[f(G)] = T^{-1}[f(T(X))] = X'$$